JABaber/ST558Project/README.md

 }
 ```

+#### `getNatGiftType()` Function

+Natural Gift is a unique move in the Pokemon games.
+It allows for a
+Pokemon to consume a held berry, and depending on the berry, will do a
+certain amount of damage and have a certain type.
+You can read more
+about Natural Gift here:
 <https://bulbapedia.bulbagarden.net/wiki/Natural_Gift_(move)>

+This function is relatively simple.
+It accesses the “natural_gift_type”
+variable from each of a list of berries and returns the types as a
+single column tibble, which can later be concatenated.

 ``` r
 # Natural Gift Type is stored in a list, need a function to parse this data